 Instructions

-Sauté the aromatics: Heat the vegetable oil over medium-high heat in the pressure cooker pot until shimmering.
-(Use Sauté mode in an electric pressure cooker.)
+- Sauté the aromatics: Heat the vegetable oil in an Instant Pot set to Sauté mode - High until the oil starts shimmering.
+(Use medium-high heat in a stovetop pressure cooker).
 Stir in the onion, red bell pepper, garlic, and ginger, and sauté until the onion starts to soften, about 3 minutes.

-Fry the curry paste: Scoop the cream from the top of the can of coconut milk and add it to the pot, then stir in the curry paste.
-Cook, stirring often, until the curry paste darkens, about 5 minutes.
+- Fry the curry paste in the cream from the coconut milk: Scoop the cream from the top of the can of coconut milk and add it to the pot, then stir in the curry paste.
+Cook until the curry paste darkens, about 5 minutes, stirring and scraping the bottom of the pot with a flat-edged wooden spoon to make sure nothing is sticking.

 - Prep Time: 15 minutes